-Many possible uses of BCSSE data are available to participating institutions, including those described in the stories below.
+Many possible uses of BCSSE data are available to participating institutions, including those described in the stories below and here.

 Auburn University has been using BCSSE data to predict students at risk of low first fall semester GPAs and dropout.
 Auburn employs an interactive tool that shows, along with other student characteristics, students' BCSSE results and predicted Fall I GPA and retention to the second year.
 The tool also can be used to manipulate student responses to BCSSE to better understand the effect of these responses on student outcomes—specifically, GPA and retention.
 Interestingly, students' confidence in their ability to study when there are other interesting things to do and to finish something they have started are positively associated with predicted GPA, while confidence in the ability to stay positive in the event of poor test performance is negatively associated with predicted GPA.
 The particular strength of Auburn's interactive tool is that it provides advisers with better understanding of specific triggers that put students at risk.
 With this understanding, advisers can contact at-risk students early in the fall semester and work individually with each of them to increase their odds of success.
 Click here to view a description of the Auburn advising tool.